Wamadahama/Subnetting-Calculator/README.md

 ---
 # Future
-In the future I plan on adding some features
+In the future I plan on adding some features, and maybe windows phone support
 - Link Aggregation
 - Wild card mask calculation
 - Binary, Hex, and Decimal converter
 - Ping tool
-- Windows phone support
 ---